 Our environmental scientists and engineers provide cost-effective, scientifically defensible and realistic assessments and solutions to complex environmental issues.
-We offer technical, regulatory and litigation support to industries that include oil and gas, mining and minerals, chemicals, forest products, railroads, aerospace, and trade associations, and to municipal and government clients.
-Our consultants specialize in the areas of environmental fate and transport. environmental chemistry forensics, and hydrogeology, air toxics, modeling and monitoring, water quality and water supply, data analytics, remediation consulting, environmental engineering and waste management, climate impacts, and evaluation of environmental and social risks.
-Our work often involves complex and high visibility environmental problems and issues, often the focus of environmental or toxic tort claims, where evaluation of contamination, historical reconstruction of events, releases, and doses, and water resource issues are central to problem resolution.
-We provide case-specific strategic and advisory consulting on risk mitigation, planning, and regulatory issues, as well as high-level technical strategic consulting for complex matters where understanding the long-term implications of early technical actions is critical to managing overall liability.
+We offer technical, regulatory, and litigation support to industries that include oil and gas, mining and minerals, chemicals, forest products, railroads, aerospace, development, and trade associations, and to municipal and governmental clients.
+Our consultants specialize in the areas of environmental fate and transport, environmental chemistry and forensics, hydrogeology, modeling and monitoring, water quality, water rights and water resources, natural resource damage assessments, data analytics, remediation consulting, environmental engineering and waste management, extreme weather event risk management, and evaluation of environmental and social risks.
+Our work typically involves complex and high visibility environmental problems and issues, often the focus of environmental or toxic tort claims, where evaluation of contamination, historical reconstruction of events, releases, and doses are central to problem resolution.
+We provide casespecific strategic and advisory consulting on risk mitigation, planning, and environmental regulatory and policy issues, as well as high-level technical strategic consulting for complex matters where understanding the long-term implications of early technical actions is critical to managing overall liability.